seattleflu/id3c-customizations/locations/README.md

 * __download__: Fetches geospatial data from the US Census website.
 This should be run as few times as possible, as the Census temporarily bans repeat downloaders.
 Similar, it should not be run in parallel.
+Using Snakemake's `--max-jobs-per-second 0.5` option should help rate-limit downloads and avoid being banned.

 * __import__: Imports locations from geospatial data into ID3C.
 This expects that a clone of the ID3C source code is a sibling to the clone of this